HERA-Team/scanalyzer/README.md

 scanalyzer go <visibility-data-set> <output-flag-file-name>
 ```

+Either MIRIAD or CASA visibility data sets are supported if the necessary
-There are a few other modes that can be learned about by simply running
+supporting modules are available.
+There are a few other modes that can be
-`scanalyzer` with no arguments.
+learned about by simply running `scanalyzer` with no arguments.

 Super-quick summary of the interactive interface: